sAleksovski/react-native-android-widget/README.md

 For usage see the [documentation](https://saleksovski.github.io/react-native-android-widget/).

+## Demo

+You can also download the demo app from the [Releases](https://github.com/sAleksovski/react-native-android-widget/releases) page.

 ## Contributing

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.